 In particular, the participants of the session discussed the proposals to upgrade production facilities in a number of agrotowns in Shklov District.
 For example, it is possible to create a comprehensive integrated structure at the premises of Amkodor-Shklov, Novoye Yubileynoye, and Bolshiye Slaveni.

-Alexander Lukashenko emphasized that certain financing is needed to achieve the goal.
+Aleksandr Lukashenko emphasized that certain financing is needed to achieve the goal.
 “I do not exclude the possibly to attract an investor.
 It can be a private or state-run investor, but the plan must be fulfilled.
 It is needed to set up the holding company of the future in the agricultural sector,” the President said.

 “But remember that there should be no artificial mergers and dissociations.
 A well-developed plan is needed to achieve the goal,” the President concluded.

 The head of state said that certain elements can be used taking into account the experience of previous work.
 It is important to use all these factors to advance agricultural production to a higher level and improve living standards in rural areas.
-It is also needed to do the same in other regions of Belarus, Alexander Lukashenko said.
+It is also needed to do the same in other regions of Belarus, Aleksandr Lukashenko said.

 Speaking about the involvement of private business in the agricultural industry, the head of state said that there are successful examples of such work in Belarus.
 This, in fact, has good prospects.
 At the same time, the President emphasized that it does not mean mass privatization in the agricultural industry.
 “We will think about the results.
 It is good if this works out all right, but we will not do anything in an artificial way,” he said.

 The efficiency of work and rational approaches to the development of enterprises and territories were the main areas of focus during the President’s trip to Vitebsk Oblast.
-Alexander Lukashenko underlined that the entire power vertical should take part in the resolution of these issues.
+Aleksandr Lukashenko underlined that the entire power vertical should take part in the resolution of these issues.
 “We must determine the zones of responsibility.
 The chairman of the rural council should be the main authority here.
 He must have certain functions and authorities,” the President said.
 “But the vertical must work.
 It is needed to learn to make money.
 We will make the power vertical work hard and yield results.”

-According to Alexander Lukashenko, it is inadmissible when enterprises do not have a development plan.
+According to Aleksandr Lukashenko, it is inadmissible when enterprises do not have a development plan.
 “They are used to getting money from the budget.
 They work, make next to nothing, and do not know what the future has in store for them,” the head of state said.
-In the town of Kopys, Orsha District, Alexander Lukashenko also visited the potteries of the local arts and crafts center.
+In the town of Kopys, Orsha District, Aleksandr Lukashenko also visited the potteries of the local arts and crafts center.
 The President pointed out the importance of preserving arts and crafts for the state and encouraged the organization to look for additional non-budget financing sources.